Duel: Early history and Middle Ages

 The Catholic Church was critical of dueling throughout medieval history, frowning both on the traditions of judicial combat and on the duel on points of honor among the nobility.
 Judicial duels were deprecated by the Lateran Council of 1215, but the judicial duel persisted in the Holy Roman Empire into the 15th century.
-The word duel comes from the Latin duellum, cognate with bellum, meaning 'war'.

 Renaissance and early modern Europe

 During the early Renaissance, dueling established the status of a respectable gentleman and was an accepted manner to resolve disputes.